 - Create a position description for the field experience.
 Identify the preceptor (supervisor), nature of the project, duration and schedule, location, and whether or not it is a paid experience.
 Indicate how students need to apply for the position.

-- Attach the position description as a Microsoft Word document to an email and submit to email@example.com.
+- To post a field experience opportunity, please to go our job board.
+Or attach the position description as a Microsoft Word document to an email and submit to firstname.lastname@example.org.

 - Interview applicants and select an SPH student to temporarily join your team.
 The student will be responsible for completing and signing the online learning agreement, which will automatically be forwarded to you, the preceptor, and the program coordinator for approval and signatures.

 - Oversee and direct the student’s on-site experience